 Stacy Marr

-Stacy graduated from the prestigious S. I. Newhouse School of Public Communications at Syracuse University.
-Upon graduation, she moved to Boston and then New York City, finally settling in Los Angeles.
-There, she wrote, acted, and produced two short films: Getting Lucky and No One Island, which the latter she also co-directed.
+Stacy graduated from the prestigious S.I.
+Newhouse School of Public Communications at Syracuse University.
+Upon graduation, she moved to Boston, then to New York City, and finally settled in Los Angeles.
+There, she wrote, acted, and produced two short films: Getting Lucky and No One Island, the latter of which she also co-directed.
 Both films garnered success on the film festival circuit, winning several awards, including Getting Lucky winning Honorable Mention at the Indie Gathering Film Festival, Best Comedy Film at the Deep-Fried Film Festival in Scotland, and Best Short Film at the Estes Park Film Festival in Colorado.

 In 2013, Stacy began blogging about her humanitarian trip to Ghana, West Africa.
 Her stories gained the attention of the non-profit organization CMoma (now Kidsave), where she became a contributing writer.